Eisenbahn und Häfen GmbH: EH Güterverkehr GmbH

 EH Güterverkehr GmbH (literally "EH freight", aka EHG) is a subsidiary company operating as a private rail company on open access lines - in 2006 it transported approximately 7 million tons.

 Ports

 Together the ports help serve the inward and outward flows of material related to the steel industry the organisation primarily serves.
 Both ports stock control systems are computerised.

-Schelwegern port
+Schwelgern port

 The main cargo is imported iron ore and coal brought from overseas via Rotterdam and the Rhine.
 The iron ore and coal is transported in unpowered barges and unloaded by Gantry cranes onto conveyor belts leading the coking plant at Duisburg via grinding and/or sizing equipment in the case of coal, and to blending equipment or storage in the case of iron ore, both ultimately destined for the steel furnaces of Thyssen Krupp.
 The unloading systems are monitored, assisted, or controlled by computer, with the bulk flows monitored on an IT system.

 Additionally there are loading facilities for granulated blast furnace slag.
 A total ~22million tonnes of material is handled by the port.